thedevdojo/themes/README.md

 return [

-    'themes_folder' => resource_path('views/themes'),
+    'folder' => resource_path('themes'),
     'publish_assets' => true,
     'create_tables' => true

 ];
 ```

 Now, you can choose an alternate location for your themes folder.
-By default this will be put into the `resources/views` folder; however, you can change that to any location you would like.
+By default this will be put into the `resources` folder; however, you can change that to any location you would like.

+> Warning, If you add the themes folder into the `resources/views` folder and you run `php artisan optimize` you may get an error that it cannot find certain components.
+This is because it will search all the `.blade.php` files inside the views folder.
+So, this may not be the best place to put your themes.
+Instead this package will register only the views of the active theme.

 Additionally, you can set **publish_assets** to *true* or *false*, if it is set to *true* anytime the themes directory is scanned it will publish the `assets` folder in your theme to the public folder inside a new `themes` folder.
 Set this to *false* and this will no longer happen.